aabs/cocor-build-tools/README.md

 # Coco/R Build Tools for C#

-> A docker image for building with the Coco/R compiler generator
+> A docker image for building C# parsers and scanners with the [Coco/R](http://www.ssw.uni-linz.ac.at/Coco/) compiler generator.

 ## Install